britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Shards and Zones

 Assertions may also be grouped and signed as a group.
-A shard is a set of assertions within the same zone and context, protected by one or more signatures over all assertions within the shard.
+A shard is a sorted set of assertions within the same zone and context, protected by one or more signatures over all assertions within the shard.
 Shards have an exclusive lexicographic range, and contain all assertions for names within a zone within that range.